 When we were young, my sister and brothers would touch the mimosa plants, which grew profusely in our farm, gently to see if they would not close off.
 Of course, they always did.
 By the way, makahiya is called Bain-Bain in Ilocano.
 Bain bain may be shy plants but they can protect themselves with their thorns. 🙂

 The legend of the mimosa or makahiya would touch many a heart.
 It is actually a parent’s concern for their children.

-Anyway, legend has that once upon a time, there lived a gregarious husband and wife.
+Anyway, legend has it that once upon a time, there lived a gregarious husband and wife.
 They were Andres and Lucia.
-This couple was so friendly, they were very social.
-They liked nothing better than throw a party or be in a social gathering.
+This couple was so friendly; they were very social.
+They liked nothing better than to throw a party or be in a social gathering.